iradukunda12/sellEase/README.md

-# 📱 sellEase – Mobile Commerce & Live Sales for Youth Entrepreneurs
+# 📱 sellEase – Mobile eCommerce & Live Sales for Youth Entrepreneurs

 sellEase is a mobile-first eCommerce and live sales platform designed to empower youth entrepreneurs and small business owners in Africa and beyond.
 With sellEase, users can create mini-shops, showcase products, go live to sell in real-time, and accept orders via chat — all from their phone.